gterren/gterren/README.md

 - 👋 Hi, my name is Guillermo.
 I'm Postdoc at ES Dept. of UCSB
 - 👀 I’m interested in machine learning, Bayesian statistics, image processing and optimization for renewable energy and smart grids.
-- 🌱 I’m currently learning sigma algebra for manifold learning
+- 🌱 I’m currently learning functional data analysis
 - 💞️ I’m looking to collaborate on solar forecasting using sky images
 - 📫 Feel free to reach me at guille.terren@gmail.com